 Sustainable Practices Makes Good Business Sense!

-- Develop a Vision and Set Goals/Targets
+- Develop a Vision and Set Goals and Targets to reach it

-- Evaluate Current Process and Impact
+- Evaluate Current Processes and Impacts

 - Categorize Opportunities.
-Opportunities will typically be grouped into two broadly defined categories: Source Reduction or Waste Minimization Programs and Waste Diversion or Recycling/Composting Programs
+Opportunities will typically be grouped into two broadly defined categories: Source Reduction or Waste Minimization Programs, and Waste Diversion or Recycling/Composting Programs

 - Plan and Implement

 - Report and feedback to allow for continuous improvement